Overview of Replication in MongoDB

 Conclusion

 As we have seen, MongoDB replication is a process where we replicate the data in more than one server to ensure high availability.
-This can be done by creating a replica set and adding the primary and secondary servers.
+To do this, you can create a replica set and add the primary and secondary servers.

 Recommended Articles